What is an Enrolled Agent?

-Registered Tax Return Preparers (RTRP's) are also federally-licensed, however, they do NOT have unlimited representation rights like those held by Enrolled Agents, CPA's and attorneys.
-RTRP's only have LIMITED representation rights.
+The Annual Filing Season Program (AFSP) is a voluntary program in which the participant does NOT have unlimited representation rights like those held by Enrolled Agents, CPA's and attorneys.
+The participant only has LIMITED representation rights.

-RTRP's are only required to pass a basic one-part IRS examination on individual taxation and complete a minimum of 15 hours of continuing professional education each year.
+AFSP participants are only required to pass a basic one hundred question exam on individual taxation and complete a minimum of 18 hours of continuing professional education each year in order to receive a Record of Completion.
 Enrolled agents MUST either be a former IRS employee with specialized tax law experience OR an individual that passes a stringent and comprehensive three-part IRS examination that covers all aspects of the United States tax code including, but not limited to, taxation of individuals, corporations, partnerships, estates, trusts, practice and procedures, and ethics.
 Enrolled Agents must also complete a minimum of 16 hours of continuing professional education each year.

 Are There Really That Many Tax Changes Each Year That Might Affect Me?

 are numerous changes to the tax laws and tax code.
 The National Taxpayer

 Advocate has identified the complexity of the tax code as the most serious

 problem facing taxpayers and the IRS alike.
 The Internal Revenue Code

 (IRC) sections now number from 1 to over 9,899 and encompass more than

 72,500 pages!
 A recent review of the tax code turned up that it includes